 The BSN degree requires a minimum of 120 semester credits where students must complete at a minimum 30 semester credits with United States University.
 Students will receive a block transfer of 60 semester credits from previous completed nursing programs that resulted in a current, unencumbered registered nursing license.
-Students and the evidence-based practice of nursing.

-The RN to BSN program is offered fully online, and may be completed in approximately 12 months.
-Students will complete a 90 hour community experience that can be completed near their residences with a focus on may transfer additional general education courses completed beyond the 60 block transfer, not to exceed 90 semester credits.
+Students may transfer additional general education courses completed beyond the 60 block transfer, not to exceed 90 semester credits.
 Please refer to the Transfer Credit Policy for more information.